 - Include a basic description of your system, as relevant to the problem.
 For example, include the following:

 - The operating system version

-- Version of the software you’re using
+- The version of the software you’re using

 - Any other relevant information for the issue.